RETprojects/HuntTheWumpusMIPS/README.md

 (you are eaten).
 If your arrow count is now zero and you have not killed the Wumpus, you lose.

-After the turn completes, if you haven’t already won or lost the game, you will move on to the next turn, which contains the same steps
+After the turn completes, if you haven’t already won or lost the game, you will move on to the next turn, which contains the same steps as before.